Sewell Stokes: Biography

 Born in Hampstead, London, Stokes was educated at Cranleigh School in Surrey and his first job in 1918 was as a book reviewer and gossip writer with The Sunday Times in London.
 Three years later, he became assistant editor for T.P.'s Weekly, a radical newspaper founded in 1902 by the Irish journalist and member of parliament Thomas Power O'Connor.

+In 1928 Stokes published Pilloried! a series of eighteen interviews of prominent people illustrated by Gabriel Atkin and issued by The Richards Press in the UK.
+The critical and humorous portraits are of Lady Astor, W. Somerset Maugham, Dorothy Gish, Sinclair Lewis, Ronald Firbank, Jackie Coogan, G.B.
+Stern, Victoria Cross, Frank Harris, Harold Harmsworth, 1st Viscount Rothermere, Philip Gibbs, Rex Ingram, The Sitwells among others.

 The author became friendly with the American dancer Isadora Duncan towards the very end of her life, and in 1928, shortly after her death, wrote a memoir of his conversations with her entitled Isadora, an Intimate Portrait.
 Years later, he co-wrote the film script for the BBC TV film Isadora Duncan, the Biggest Dancer in the World, with director Ken Russell.
 Starring Vivian Pickles and Peter Bowles, the film was first broadcast on 22 September 1966.
 In 1968 his memoir of Duncan, together with her autobiography, My Life, were adapted by Melvyn Bragg for the film Isadora (US title: The Loves of Isadora), directed by Karel Reisz and starring Vanessa Redgrave and James Fox.
 In his 1954 novel Recital in Paris the character of Sarah Menken was substantially modelled on that of Isadora Duncan.

 Stokes, together with Christine Jope-Slade, wrote the play Britannia of Billingsgate, which was produced by A. R. Whatmore at the St Martin's Theatre, London, on 30 November 1931 and made into a film of the same name, directed by Sinclair Hill, in 1933.
 Other screenwriting successes followed in 1934 with Rolling in Money, directed by Albert Parker, and in 1941 when Stokes co-wrote, with Lydia Hayward, the script for the film You Will Remember, directed by Jack Raymond.
 The film was based on the life of the popular late Victorian songwriter Leslie Stuart, played here by Robert Morley, and co-starred Emlyn Williams as Stuart's best friend.